 Rosacea is a skin disease that affects people who are over 30 years.
 It causes redness on your cheeks, forehead, chin and nose.
 Some people find little bumps and pimples on the red parts of their faces.
 It can even lead to soreness and burning in your eyes.

 Some people find that rosacea makes them lose their confidence at workor in social gatherings.
 If you suffer from rosacea and it is getting worse, it is advised to talk to your doctor.
-Getting the right treatment on time from our skin specialist can make your skin feel and look better.
+Getting the right treatment on time from our skin specialist at skin care clinic in London can make your skin feel and look better.

 No, rosacea is not an infectious disease, and it cannot spread due to contact with the skin or through inhaling airborne bacteria.
 The effectiveness of antibiotics against rosacea occurs due to anti-inflammatory effect, rather than the ability to get rid of bacteria.